Linear algebra and group theory: 4e. Exercises

 \begin{exercise} Work out specialized spectral theorems for the orthogonal matrices $U\in O_N$, going beyond what has been said in the above. \end{exercise}

-To be more precise here, we have proved many spectral theorems in the above, but the case $U\in O_N$, where our statement here was something quite weak, coming without a converse, is obviously still in need of some discussion.
+To be more precise here, we have proved many spectral theorems in the above, but the case $U\in O_N$, where our statement here was something quite weak, coming without a converse, is obviously still in need of discussion.
+Again, this is something non-trivial.

 \begin{exercise} Prove that any matrix can be put in Jordan form,